TalhaPekdemir/learning-pytorch/TENSORS.md

 - Reshape: Reshape tensor to specified shape.
 - View: Using the same memory return a view of the tensor.
-- Stack: Stack tensor on top of each other (vertical stack) or side by side (horizonal stack). vstack and hstack also exists as seperate methods.
+- Stack: Stack tensor on top of each other (vertical stack) or side by side (horizontal stack). vstack and hstack also exists as separate methods.
 - Squeeze: Removes the shape of `1` dimensions from tensor.
 - Unsqueeze: Adds a new dimension of `1` to specified tensor index.
 - Permute: Rearrange dimension order.